Django-Scrivener/Calculator-WPF-MVVM/README.md

 # Calculator-WPF-MVVM

-Simple calulator app created in C#.
+Simple calculator app created in C#.
 Uses WPF and implements the MVVM design pattern.

-Test with visual studio 2022.
+Compiled with visual studio 2022.